rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 ---------------------------------

-The photospheric parameter dependence of the specific intensity is represented using cubic tensor product interpolation.
+The photospheric parameter dependence of the specific intensity is represented using cubic Hermite tensor product interpolation.
 The appendices provide a :ref:`(relatively) gentle introduction to tensor product interpolation <tensor-product-interpolation>`.
 The short version is that the intensity is modeled via piecewise-cubic functions of each component of :math:`\vx`, constructed to be continuous and smooth at the join between each piecewise region.
+The derivatives at these joins are estimated using second-order finite difference approximations involving neighboring points (or first order at grid boundaries).

 Grids often contain holes and/or ragged boundaries (the latter typically arising near the edge of the region of the :math:`\Teff-g`